 The Painted Ladies of San Francisco are a must-see on your visit.
-You'll find the most famous set across the street from Alamo Square along Steiner Street.
+You'll find the most famous set across the street from Alamo Square Park along Steiner Street.
 You will also hear them called the Seven Sisters or Postcard Row.

 But that’s not the only place you will find them.